lumpn/gamedev-workshop/StateMachines/README.md

 Once you get more familiar with the pattern, you will start seeing it everywhere.

-The problem starts when you try to implement a state machine.
+The problem starts when you try to implement a state machine in code.
 It quickly looks like spaghetti code.

 ```csharp
 if (Input.GetButton("Punch")) {